matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

 ## Additional Settings ##

 There are a few customizations that you can do to the OpenSSH Server service if needed.
 Since this is a port of the OpenSSH Server, the customization is done in a very similar way.
-To begin, the directory where all of the associated executable files are found is in the **C:\Windows\System32\OpenSSH** directory:
+To begin, the directory where all the associated executable files are found is in the **C:\Windows\System32\OpenSSH** directory:

 ![OpenSSH Directory](/images/blog/00011/openssh-server-directory.png "Sometimes needed for troubleshooting purposes.")